Lumi-supercomputer/lumi-userguide/docs/software/installing/spack.md

 the same software.
 It also comes with a virtual environment feature that is useful when developing software.

 LUMI provides a module to load a pre-configured Spack instance: `module load spack`.
 When you load this module, you will use a Spack instance configured to compile software with the Cray programming environment.
-The software will be installed in a location determined by you in `$SPACK_USER_PREFIX`.
-This Spack instance is "chained" to the upstream one in `/appl/lumi/spack`, which means that you can build new packages on top of the already installed ones by the LUMI User Support Team (similar to how our EasyBuild setup works).
+The software will be installed in a location determined by you in the environmental variable `$SPACK_USER_PREFIX`.
+This Spack instance is "chained" to the upstream instance in `/appl/lumi/spack`, which means that you can build new packages on top of the already installed ones by the LUMI User Support Team (similar to how the LUMI EasyBuild setup works).

 !!! important "The software installed with Spack in /appl/lumi/spack/ is provided as is."
     It may not have received any testing after installation!
 We also build the